villares/Resources-for-teaching-programming/README.md

 ----

-# Resources for teaching programming
-# for artists, designers and architects ([repository](https://github.com/villares/Resources-for-teaching-programming/))
+# Resources for teaching programming </br>for artists, designers and architects ([repository](https://github.com/villares/Resources-for-teaching-programming/))

+## Summary

+- About the original paper
+   - Revised/extended table
+- Processing + Python tools table
+- More FLOSS + Python options to explore
+   - 3D
+   - 2D
+- Books and references

+## This page was originally made to host data for a table for this paper:

+### Python on the Landscape of Programming Tools for Design and Architectural Education

 An earlier version of this table was published as: *VILLARES, A. B. A., & MOREIRA, D. (2017). [**Python on the Landscape of Programming Tools for Design and Architectural Education**](https://villares.github.io/mestrado/VILLARES_MOREIRA_SIGRADI_2017).
 Presented at the SIGRADI 2017, Concepcíon, Chile.*